ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 Going into the next iteration, our main insights are:

- * Integration of Google Maps/Other map technology
+ * Better integration of Google Maps/Other map technology
  	- Despite the fact that the Google Maps API was difficult to learn, our developers are eager to learn this technology.
 Our group will continue to integrate the Google Maps API into our application.

- * Prepare for the Demo
+ * Prepare for the final presentation
  	- Many of our group members are not accustomed to presentations.
- 	- We are going to have a group meeting where we practice our demo.
+ 	- We are going to have a group meeting where we practice our presentation.
  	- We will create scripts for each group member to ensure the presentation goes smoothly.
+Scripts will eventually be memorized to prevent dependency on paper and loss of eye contact with professor.